Anty45/Tweets-popularity/README.md

 * __Features importances__
 ![model_interprtability](./ressources/features_imp_summary.png)

-* Class 0 : The number of followers and the verified tag are the most important features to classify this class
+The number of followers and the verified tag are the most important features to solve this classification problem (quite logic again)
-* Class 1 : The trend volume is the most relevant features to identify this class
-* Class 2 : Trend volume and followers_count are the most important features to explain this class
-* tweet_quarter is not a relevant feature for the prediction and should be remove from features list for future model